GeorgeNance/GeorgeNance/README.md

 *Quote of the hour:*
-> ### I just had to take the hypertext idea and connect it to the TCP and DNS ideas and — ta-da!— the World Wide Web.
+> ### The science of operations, as derived from mathematics more especially, is a science of itself, and has its own abstract truth and value.
 >
-> ~ *Tim Berners-Lee*
+> ~ *Ada Lovelace*

 ---
 ## 🏎 Quick Facts